EEN421/EEN421.github.io/_posts/2024-08-16-Logic-Apps-&-Automation.md

 -  In our example, our analytics rule will create an incident when a user fails to login 3 or more times in under 2 minutes...
 What if Joe fails to login 12 times in under 2 minutes?
 Rather than flooding your SOC with a separate alert for each trigger, all the failed login alerts can be grouped together by user etc.

-- This is crucial for maintaining your SOC's sanity and thus their effectiveness under pressure, when you need it most.
+- This is crucial for maintaining your SOC's sanity and thus their effectiveness under pressure (when you need it most).
 In the below screenshot, I have enabled grouping alerts by user, by working day (8 hours):

 ![](/assets/img/Logic%20Apps%20&%20Automation/Create_Rule_Alert_Grouping.png)